covalenthq/refiner/docs/metrics.md

-# Metrics collection and reporting
+# Metrics Collection and Reporting

-`rudder` is enabled with metrics collection via prometheus.
+`rudder` is proactively enabled with metrics collection via prometheus.

 ## Config